Bellfalasch/Migrate-2-WordPress-2.0/README.md

 Installation:
 ----------------

 Look at the list of dependencies after this section.
 Make sure all is set up.
-Open phpMyAdmin (or similiar), execute everything in the included file "/DATABASE.sql" in root.
+Open phpMyAdmin (or similiar), create a database called "test" and execute everything in the included file "/DATABASE.sql".
 Now upload all the files to your server (or localhost).
 It *should* work in any folder structure.

 Log in with "admin@example.com" and "password" in the login form (you should be redirected automatically when you open the projects root folder).